Ditylenchus dipsaci: Management

 Several different methods are currently used to reduce the presence and destruction of D. dipsaci.
 Infection can be prevented by ensuring that only clean seeds and bulbs are planted.
 Bulbs and seeds can be disinfected by hot-water treatments.
 Soaking them in 110 to 115 °F water with formalin, a formaldehyde solution, for two to three hours can successfully kill nematodes.

-Proper sanitation in fields and of tools is essential in preventing and controlling the spread of D. dipsaci, because they can survive and reproduce in infected plants and residues.
+Proper sanitation in fields and of tools is essential in preventing and controlling the spread of D. dipsaci because they can survive and reproduce in infected plants and residues.
 The fourth-stage juvenile is the most resilient and can survive repeated desiccation or drying and recover upon rehydration.
 All infected tissues should be removed from growing sites and destroyed to control populations, and all farm tools and equipment should be cleaned of potentially contaminated soil before moving them to a new location.

 Races of D. dipsaci are highly host-specific, so employing a three-year crop rotation can deprive the nematodes of a suitable host and starve the population.
 Because some weeds serve as hosts for nematodes, controlling weeds in fields decreases the number of susceptible hosts and the ability of the nematodes to survive and spread.

-The time a susceptible host crop is planted also infects the severity of nematode damage.
+The time a susceptible host crop is planted also increases the severity of nematode damage.
 Cooler temperatures and lower humidity can suppress the reproduction and infestation rates of D. dipsaci.
-Growers should avoid planting susceptible bulbs, seeds, or seedling during seasons of peak nematode infection.
+Growers should avoid planting susceptible bulbs, seeds, or seedlings during seasons of peak nematode infection.

 Soil fumigation in fields during fall can control nematodes on a susceptible crop in the spring.
 A nematicide fumigant that is specific to the genus Ditylenchus should be used.
 Selectively fumigate only the regions of the fields that are infected to ensure that the high cost of fumigating does not mitigate the economic gain from saving crops from nematode damage.
 Fumigants are usually applied before planting and subsequently after emergence.